Skip to content

 Qualified Assessments

-This is likely to include a formal test or exam.
-They may also include multiple
+This is likely to include a formal test or exam which may also include multiple choice tests, interviews, professional discussions, and presentations.

 Apprenticeships at Tong Engineering are available at Level 2 (Intermediate) and Level 3 (Advanced).